tres-framework/conventions/commenting.md

 // multiline comment
 ```

-Comments should not exceed the 80th column (80 character width)
+Comments SHOULD NOT exceed the 80th column (80 character width)
 ```php
 // This comment is so long that it will eventually reach the 80th column and will
 // need to be broken down into two lines.
 ```

-The double asterisks (`/* */`) comment blocks signify a DocBlock, they should not be used.
+The double asterisks (`/* */`) comment blocks signify a DocBlock, they SHOULD NOT be used.
 ```php
 /*
 This is an inappropriate comment type for inline documentation, this is wrong!